higsch/arduino-calculator/README.md

 # arduino-calculator
 >Calculator software for Arduino

-It was spring 2018 and my four years old daughter came up with the idea of building a cash register – on our own.
+It was spring 2018 and my three years old daughter came up with the idea of building a cash register – on our own.
 To this end, we manufactured a wooden case with a built-in Arduino including display, keypad and RFID card reader.